lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`E-mail address for administrator`

-Enter the e-mail address of the person or team who will administer the LOCKSS system on this machine.
+Enter the e-mail address of the person or team who will administer the LOCKSS node.

 -----------------------------
 Preservation Network Settings